MISA Zambia launches 2017 Media Awards

 Best HIV/AIDS Reporting Award

-(Print, Radio and Television) This award will recognize reporting that is innovative around issues of HIV and AIDS prevention, promoting positive living and adherence to treatment, voluntary counselling and testing including access to treatment facilities.
+(Print, Radio and Television) This award will recognise reporting that is innovative around issues of HIV and AIDS prevention, promoting positive living and adherence to treatment, voluntary counselling and testing including access to treatment facilities.

 Best Gender Reporting Award